-In the Philippines, according to the most recent research done by National Statistical Coordination Board, only 3 out of 20 households belong to the middle class population, with two thirds of them residing in urban areas.
-The middle class plays within the gap between the poor and the rich, and basing on these numbers, that line seems to be a lot thinner than what many of us perceived.
+In the Philippines, according to the most recent research done by the PSA (Philippine Statistics Authority – formerly known as Bureau of the Census and Statistics), only 3 out of 20 households belong to the middle-class population, with 3 out of 5 of them residing in urban areas.
+The middle class plays within the gap between the poor and the rich, and based on these numbers, that line seems to be a lot thinner than what many of us perceived.

 The middle class is basically defined as the socioeconomic group between the affluent and the poor.
 In a more financially focused definition, the middle class is made up of those people who have the ability to choose their lifestyle, because they have just enough resources to do so without compromising their basic needs.
-In economics, this socioeconomic class is a crucial benchmark of a country’s economic standing, thus it is every developing country’s ultimate goal to grow this segment of their population.
+In economics, this socioeconomic class is a crucial benchmark of a country’s economic standing, thus it is crucial for every country to have a wider base of the middle class than other classes.

-Defining who is rich and who isn’t can be straightforward to the laymen.
-However, defining who lingers in between these two contrasting classifications isn’t as easy.
+While defining who is rich and who isn’t can be straightforward to the laymen, defining who lingers in between these two contrasting classifications isn’t as easy.